yokoffing/filterlists/README.md

 <br> This list also [includes](https://github.com/DandelionSprout/adfilt/discussions/163?sort=old#discussioncomment-3956776) all entries from `AdGuard's URL Tracking Protection` as of October 2022.

 2) **[ClearURLs for uBO](https://github.com/DandelionSprout/adfilt/tree/master/ClearURLs%20for%20uBo)** | [add](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/ClearURLs%20for%20uBo/clear_urls_uboified.txt)
-<br> This list may break websites, and contains possibly-problematic rules.
+<br> This list may break websites and contains possibly-problematic rules.
 There is not much the maintainers can do, as this list is just the ClearURLs rules converted into a filterlist.

 #### Fonts